-If you're thinking about doing some DIY presents this year your period of thinking is over - today you're going to learn how to make vanilla extract.
+If you're thinking about doing some DIY presents for Christmas this year your period of thinking is over - today you're going to learn how to make vanilla extract.

 Homemade vanilla extract requires 2 ingredients.